 New Awards for 2013-14

-- Professor of Physics Thom Moore has been awarded a new three-year grant from the National Science Foundation to support his continued research with undergraduate students in the area of musical acoustics.
+Thom Moore (Physics) has been awarded a new three-year grant from the National Science Foundation to support his continued research with undergraduate students in the area of musical acoustics.
 Read more here.

 New Awards for 2012-13

 - Philosphy and Religious Studies Professors Margaret McLaren and Yudit Greenberg received funding from the Jessie Ball duPont Fund to participate in the duPont Summer Seminars for Liberal Arts College Faculty at the National Humanities Center in June 2013.

 - Jana Mathews (English) and Anne Meehan (Career Services) have received a $4,000 Blended Learning grant from the Associated Colleges of the South to support a collaborative project with the University of Richmond.
 The team will develop a new blended learning career planning course that will use both face-to-face interactions and online technology to provide students with career planning skills and strategies in the hopes of better preparing them for life after graduation.
 Several blended learning modules designed to improve students' skills in interviewing, personal branding, and professional networking will be created and piloted between both schools during the 2013-14 academic year.

 - Ann Francis (Environmental Studies/Sustainability Program) received $2,000 from the Fair Trade Colleges and Universities Small Grant program through Fair Trade USA to host an event celebrating Rollins' designation as a Fair Trade College.
 Rollins is the first college to receive this designation in the state of Florida.
 Read more about our Sustainability Program's efforts here.